anaraven/best-practices/slides/best-practices.md

 ::: source
 This part is based on the ideas discussed in "LaTeX: A Document Preparation System" by Leslie Lamport (1986).
 :::

+## It is like a house {.large}

+Structure makes the house solid and comfortable

+If you only do decoration, the house looks nice but it is not solid

+Structure of the walls come first

+Painting the walls in a nice color is secondary

 ## Structural elements
 + Sections, subsections, paragraphs